jswelling/AE-Air-Filters/docs/index.md

 # Overview

-The goal here is to minimize the risk of COVID transmission at indoor events in AEthelmearc, while hopefully allowing as many people as possible to attend the events without masks.
+The goal here is to minimize the risk of COVID transmission at indoor events in AEthelmearc, while hopefully allowing as many activities as possible without masks.
 Inexpensive air filter boxes are believed to reduce transmission risk.
 We can never make indoor events as covid-safe as outdoor events where the air is replaced with fresh every few seconds, but using air filters can greatly reduce the